Hemorrhoids: Symptoms And Treatment

 - Regularly soaking in warm water to soothe the pain and itch

-Aside to these remedies, if symptoms persist typically there are procedures to treat piles.
+Aside from these remedies, if symptoms persist typically there are procedures to treat piles.
 The most common procedures are:

-- Rubber band ligation: during this procedure, the doctor will apply two or more rubber bands to the piles to cut off its circulation.
-With this procedure, the piles will then drop on its own during bowel movements.
+- Rubber band ligation: During this procedure, the doctor will apply two or more rubber bands to the piles to cut off its circulation.
+With this procedure, the piles will then drop on their own during bowel movements.
 Rubber band ligation is only for internal piles

-- Sclerotherapy: the doctor will inject a chemical solution to the hemorrhoids to shrink it
+- Sclerotherapy: the doctor will inject a chemical solution into the hemorrhoids to shrink it

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!